15 Things You Need To Know About Brooks Koepka

-- The Florida State graduate earned ACC Golfer of the Year honors two times, holds the school record for career stroke average (71.85) and single-season stroke average (71.09).
+The Florida State All-American earned ACC Golfer of the Year honors two times, holds the school record for career stroke average (71.85) and single-season stroke average (71.09).

 Elliott caddied for Ben Curtis for three seasons before starting to work with Koepka at the 2013 PGA Championship at Oak Hill.

-He practices quite a bit at The Floridian with top PGA Tour pros like Rickie Fowler and Dustin Johnson.
-Koepka credits pep talk from DJ before the final round at Erin Hills as helping him break through.
+He practices quite a bit at The Floridian with Rickie Fowler and Dustin Johnson.
+Koepka credits a pep talk from DJ before the final round at Erin Hills as helping him break through.

-- Koepka is currently dating Jena Sims, a former Miss Georgia Teen USA winner who has also been in several movies.
+Koepka is engaged to Jena Sims, a former Miss Georgia Teen USA winner who has also been in several movies.